Blackfish by Amok©

-He is tall and lean, with a hoarse, smoky voice.
-His features are lined and weathered.
+Brynden is tall and lean, with a hoarse, smoky voice.
+He is clean-shaven, and his face is craggy and windburnt, his features lined and weathered.
 His once-auburn hair has gone to grey.
-He has bushy eyebrows and bright blue eyes.
-See also this collection of images.
+He has bushy eyebrows and laughing eyes of deep blue.

 A Game of Thrones

-Ser Brynden meets Catelyn Tully at the Bloody Gate when she arrives after capturing Tyrion Lannister and riding through the Mountains of the Moon.
-After news of attack of the Lannisters upon the riverlands arrive, Ser Brynden quarrels with Lysa Arryn over her decision to not send aid to Riverrun.
-He resigns his position as Knight of the Gate and accompanies Catelyn to White Harbor and on to Moat Cailin.
+Brynden serves as Knight of the Gate when his niece, Catelyn Stark, arrives at the Bloody Gate with her captive, Tyrion Lannister.
+After news arrives of Lannister attacks upon the riverlands, Brynden quarrels with Lady Lysa Arryn over her decision to not send aid to Riverrun.
+Recognizing his House Tully roots, Brynden resigns his position as Knight of the Gate.
+He accompanies Catelyn to White Harbor and then Moat Cailin.

 A Clash of Kings